waynegramlich/bom_manager/README.md

 * Order Agent: This person actually runs BOM manager to get a particular set of vendor orders out the door.

 * Project Designer: This person interacts with the CAD system to design a project.
-They are responsible for binding CAD names.
+  This person is responsible for ensuring that project part names match up with search names.

 * Search Librarian: This person is responsible for constructing the searches associated with each collection.
-This person basically need to ensure that each CAD part has an associated search with at least one collection.
+This person basically needs to ensure that each project part has an associated search with at least one collection.
 This person is responsible for coming up with naming conventions.